Creative Balance Health | Women's Health, Functional Health, Nutritionist, Weight Loss

 The researchers wanted to take this one step further.
 Because we know that stress is tied to excess weight and excess weight is a source of stress, they wondered if the stress-ghrelin response was different in people experiencing overweight and obesity.
 They found that people with excess weight tended to have higher levels of ghrelin that lasted even longer than stressed people without excess weight.
 It’s not clear right now which comes first: increased ghrelin in response to weight or increased weight in response to ghrelin, but there certainly seems to be a correlation.

-The overall conclusion is that, yes, ghrelin the “hunger” hormone is also a stress hormone, and people experiencing overweight and obesity tend to experience higher levels of ghrelin when under stress.
+The “hunger” hormone ghrelin is also a stress hormone, and people who are overweight and obese tend to have higher levels of ghrelin when stressed.

 What can you do with the information found in this new study?